CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 #### 1.4 Aggregation methods as hyperparameters

+Previously we talk about many ways to aggregate attention matrix.
 But the results of GAE are not necessarily the best.
+For example, Sometimes it's better to aggregate attention matrix from the last layer to 4 th layer is better than to the first layer, but sometimes it's worse.
+So [4] Propose that the ways of aggregation can be hyperparameters:

-[4] Propose that the **ways of aggregating heads, layers:**
+ways of aggregating over heads, layers:

 * average,
 * weighted by gradient, or